 Part 2–San Diego Restaurant Takeout Day Trips: Gaslamp Quarter.

-On-the-street research for “Restaurant Takeout Day Trips: Gaslamp Quarter” found few silver linings.
+On-the-street research for “Restaurant Takeout Day Trips: Gaslamp Quarter” unveils few silver linings.
 San Diego’s preeminent entertainment district has been devastatingly walloped by the COVID-19 pandemic.

 The mandated closure of bars and restaurants on downtown’s main drag is compounded by the San Diego Convention Center shutdown.
 The center rests quietly at the foot of Fifth Avenue.
 Admirably, it’s currently serving as a homeless shelter.
 Confoundingly, conventioneers are not pouring out of its door and into local eateries.